Westfield F.C. (Surrey): History

 The club was established in 1953 as Westfield Boys Club and started playing in the local Woking and District Football league.
 During their time in the local leagues, the club won the Surrey Junior Charity Cup and the Surrey Junior Cup.
 After a few seasons, the club moved up to the Surrey intermediate leagues.

 For the 1962–63 season, the club joined the Parthenon League, now under the name of Westfield and finished runners-up at the first attempt.
 The following season saw the club join the Surrey Senior League.
 Their ninth season in the Surrey Senior League, 1972–73, saw the club clinch the league title and complete a double success by winning the league cup.
 Further success followed the next season as they successfully defended the league title.
+In April 1974 Dorking FC invited Westfield to play a friendly to inaugurate their new floodlights.
+Westfield won the match 1 - 0.
+Not long after Dorking FC merged with Guildford City to form Guildford and Dorking United.
 The 1974–75 campaign saw the club make their debut in the FA Vase, where they lost to Chertsey Town, and finished bottom of the league; however, they did not suffer relegation back to the intermediate leagues.

 In 1978, the club became a founder member of the Home Counties Football League, which was then renamed the Combined Counties Football League the following season.
 The club remained in the Combined Counties Football league for the next twenty-seven seasons, despite finishing in the bottom three times within this period.
 They also managed to advance to the Concours Challenge Trophy, but lost out to Hartley Wintney in the final.
 This period also saw the club enter the FA Cup for the first time when they met Dorking in the extra preliminary qualifying round, but lost 2–1.
 The 2005–06 campaign saw the club finish in eleventh place, but they were relegated to Division one as their ground did not meet the criteria to remain in the Premier Division.

-In 2011–12, the club rewatched its first cup final for in twenty years when they met Warlingham in the Division One Challenge Cup, but lost 4–2.
-In 2013, the club's youth team was transferred to the Sturridge Football Academy, owned by Daniel Sturridge and operated in part by Leon Sturridge and Cleveland Clarke, which now runs the club's U18 team.
+In 2011–12, the club reached its first cup final for in twenty years when they met Warlingham in the Division One Challenge Cup, but lost 4–2.
+In 2013, the club's youth team was transferred to the Sturridge Football Academy, owned by Daniel Sturridge and operated in part by Leon Sturridge and Cleveland Clarke.
+However, as of May 2025, the U18s has been put back in control of the club.